 Rooftop solar panels are a logical choice for many homeowners because it creates an additional function for your roof, and an average roof is well positioned to capture rays from the sun.
 However, suitability of rooftop solar is dependent on the existing roof angle, orientation or size of your property’s roof.

-When you build a standalone structure (whether it’s ground mounted solar, a solar carport, a solar gazebo, or a solar patio cover), you’re starting from the ground up.
+When you build a standalone structure (whether it’s ground mounted solar, a solar carport, a solar awning, or a solar patio cover), you’re starting from the ground up.
 As a result, you can design a system that is perfectly optimized for maximum solar electricity production.

 The full customizability of a new solar structure is a major benefit, but it also adds some significant expenses to your installation.
 An average 6 kilowatt solar panel system costs $13,300 after tax credits, and patio covers and other structures can cost thousands of dollars to build.
 If you’re already considering both solar and a gazebo or patio cover, combining the two is a no-brainer, but keep in mind that you’ll pay more than you would for a rooftop system.